shash42/ApertiumBidixGen/Tool/README.md

 > SL<sub>1</sub> SL<sub>2</sub> SL<sub>3</sub> ...
 SL<sub>M</sub> <br>
 > TL<sub>1</sub> TL<sub>2</sub> TL<sub>3</sub> ...
 TL<sub>M</sub> <br>

 The first line contains the target language pair for which entries have to be generated.
-So for eg: "en es" means generating entries from english to spanish (and vice-versa). "en-es" will also become be the name of the folder in which results will be generated.
+So for eg: "eng spa" means generating entries from english to spanish (and vice-versa). "eng-spa" will also become be the name of the folder in which results will be generated.
 Notably, it's also possible to not restrict the predicted translations' language pair by specifying the first line of the block as "NoFix 1" or "NoFix 2" or any other integer with "NoFix" (case-sensitive).
 In this case results will be produced in the "NoFix-1" or "NoFix-2" etc. folder. <br>
-The second line contains the number of input language pairs, say N. This data will be used to produce predictions and the input data must be available in the LangData folder with file names like "Data-en-es.txt".
-The LangData folder is provided in installation.
+The second line contains the number of input language pairs, say N. This data will be used to produce predictions and the input data must be available in the LangData/Parsed folder with file names like "eng-spa.txt".
 The 3rd and 4th line together contain the description of these N language pairs.
 The ith string on both lines forms a language pair.
-So for eg if line 3 and 4 are:
+So for eg if line 3 and 4 are: <br>

-> en en fr <br>
+> eng eng fra <br>
-> ca es ca <br>
+> cat spa cat <br>

-This means the input language pairs are en-ca, en-es and fr-ca. Also, in this example the second line of the block must have 3. <br>
+This means the input language pairs are eng-cat, eng-spa and fra-cat.
+Also, in this example the second line of the block must have 3. <br>

 The first line of the language-pair config file consists of the number of blocks, say M. Description for M blocks follow in the following 4M lines.
-Example:
+Example: <br>

 > Number of blocks, M <br>
 > 4 LINES describing Block 1 <br>